Animal Welfare policy

 Farmed animals for food and non-food

 Within our food business we aim for high animal welfare standards across all farming systems – from breeding and rearing through to transport and slaughter.
-For products sold in the UK, all supplying farms adhere to our robust Tesco Livestock Requirements.
+For products sold in the Tesco Stores and One Stop in the UK, all supplying farms adhere to our robust Tesco Livestock Requirements.
 These species-specific standards are independently audited by Integra Food Secure Ltd. In markets where suppliers are working to legal requirements, we aim to work with our supply chain partners to drive improvements in standards up the supply chain.

 Antibiotics are not used routinely or as growth promotors.
 Where it is necessary to treat an animal, it must be done under veterinary supervision with the vet deciding which type of antibiotic is appropriate.
 All antibiotic usage must be recorded in a veterinary health plan, which must be regularly reviewed by both the vet and farmer.
 We make sure that Critically Important Antibiotics (CIA’s) for Human Health are only ever used as a last resort when other courses of action haven’t worked.